alexalemi/blog.alexalemi.com/kl.md

-or KL divergence, or relative entropy, or relative information, or information gain, or expected weight of evidence, or information divergence (it goes by a lot of different names) is unique amongst the ways to measure the difference between two probability distributions.
+or KL divergence, or relative entropy, or relative information, or information gain, or expected weight of evidence, or information divergence (it goes by a lot of different names) is unique among the ways to measure the difference between two probability distributions.
 It holds a special and privileged place, being used to define all of the core concepts in information theory, such as mutual information.

 Why is the relative information so special and where does it come from?
 How should you interpret it?
 What is a nat anyway?
-In this note, I'll try to give a better understanding and set of intuitions about what KL is, why its interesting, where it comes from and what its good for.
+In this note, I'll try to give a better understanding and set of intuitions about what KL is, why it's interesting, where it comes from and what its good for.

 ## Information Gain